junkcodes/flarie-todo/README.md

 ## Deploy Required DB for App
 The forked Nodejs App is designed to work with either MySQL or SQLite DB.
 While SQLite is a server-less database and can be used in certain scenarios, for the purpose of providing a detailed and comprehensive technical demonstration, MySQL is preferred.
-To deploy MySQL to our local kubernetes, I have used the following kubernetes manifest file referred as [k8s-manifest/mysql-deployment.yml](https://github.com/junkcodes/flarie-todo/blob/main/k8s-manifest/mysql-deployment.yml).
+To deploy MySQL to our local kubernetes, we have used the following kubernetes manifest file referred as [k8s-manifest/mysql-deployment.yml](https://github.com/junkcodes/flarie-todo/blob/main/k8s-manifest/mysql-deployment.yml).
 For configuring and deploying a MySQL database instance on Kubernetes, you can use the manifest file provided earlier.
 Otherwise for a more detailed guide, you can refer to the following link, [Run a Single-Instance Stateful MySQL Application](https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/)

 > * The current version of MySQL 8 and the mysqljs npm package utilized in this application are currently facing authentication issues.
 This is because MySQL 8 is now using the caching_sha2_password pluggable authentication method as the default instead of the mysql_native_password, which is supported by the mysqljs package.
 To overcome this issue, get a shell into the running MySQL pod, login to MySQL as root and run the following command,